zachowj/hass-node-red/info.md

 ## Installation

 1. Click install.
+2. Restart Home Assistant
-2. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Node-RED"
+3. In the Home Assistant UI go to "Configuration" -> "Integrations" click "+" and search for "Node-RED"

 ## Configuration

-Once installed and added via the Integrations menu all configuration is done from Node-RED.
+Once installed and added via Integrations all configuration is done from Node-RED.

 ---